colinw10/Fantasy-Football-Tracker/README.md

 # Fantasy-Football-Tracker 🏈

 This is an application to give fantasy football managers another way to keep track of their team/teams' stats week to week or over the course of a full season.
-All you have to do is add your players to the roster and can insert stat lines for each player.
+All you have to do is create a player and add your player to the roster then insert stat lines for each player.
+Fantasy Points will be calculated automatically.

 ---